migarabhanu/Simple-JS-WebServer/README.md

 This repository has created for maintain my first Javascript project !

 ## CONTRIBUTE
-You can edit HTML file of this project by making a folk and as your own wishes, make a pull request !
+You can edit HTML file of this project by making a folk and as your own wishes, But should MAKE A PULL request !

 ## SOURCE CODE PROTECTED
 ***This repo has protected with a GNU General Public License 👨‍💻***